ellerybledsoe/Capstone-2/README.md

 - [Restaurant Reviews](https://www.kaggle.com/yelp-dataset/yelp-dataset) from Yelp

 ### High-Level Info:
-- The dataset 3 years-worth of inspections history amounting to 5,825 total inspections.
+- The dataset captures 3 years-worth of inspections history amounting to 5,825 total inspections.
 In leveraging Yelp reviews I've allowed a 60-days lookback window in order to stay within the roughly quarterly inspections schedule and prevent data leakage.
 I've also made the assumption that categorical/dummy variables (ie. `has_outdoor_seating`, `takes_reservations`) are static over the three year period.

 # EDA